Sovereign Gold Bond Scheme

 Interest on the Bonds will be taxable as per the provisions of the Income-tax Act, 1961 (43 of 1961).
 The capital gains tax arising on redemption of SGB to an individual has been exempted.
 The indexation benefits will be provided to long terms capital gains arising to any person on transfer of bond.

 TDS is not applicable on the bond.
 However, it is the responsibility of the bond holder to comply with the tax laws.

-The issuing banks/SHCIL offices/Post Offices/agents through which these securities have been purchased will provide other customer services such as change of address, early redemption, nomination, grievance redressal, transfer applications etc.
+The issuing banks/SHCIL offices/Post Offices/Designated stock exchanges/agents through which these securities have been purchased will provide other customer services such as change of address, early redemption, nomination, grievance redressal, transfer applications etc.

-Payment can be made through cash (upto Rs.
-20000)/cheques/demand draft/electronic fund transfer.
+Payment can be made through cash (upto ₹ 20000)/cheques/demand draft/electronic fund transfer.

-The bonds can be held in demat account by making a specific request for the same at the time of application.
+Yes.
+The bonds can be held in demat account.
+A specific request for the same must be made in the application form itself.

 Till the process of dematerialization is completed, the bonds will be held in RBI’s books.
 The facility for conversion to demat will also be available subsequent to allotment of the bond.

 The bonds are tradable from a date to be notified by RBI.
-(It may be noted that only bonds held in demat form with depositories can be traded in stock exchanges) The bonds can also be sold and transferred as per provisions of Government Securities Act, 2006.
+(It may be noted that only bonds held in de-mat form with depositories can be traded in stock exchanges) The bonds can also be sold and transferred as per provisions of Government Securities Act, 2006.
 Partial transfer of bonds is also possible.

 36. Can I get part repayment of these bonds at the time of exercising put option?